Reports

 Goldfields’ development could drive catalytic growth potential

-Toward the end of January 2026, Fortune Bay outlined its plan for “expedited advancement” of the Goldfields project.
+Fortune Bay recently outlined its plan for PFS work programs at the Goldfields project.
 It’s a refreshingly clear document, and for investors, it contains a wealth of potential catalytic opportunities.

 Meanwhile, the company will be ticking away the prerequisite steps for a prefeasibility study, which will prove another catalyst for Goldfields.
-Its work “will include expanded geotechnical, metallurgical and waste rock geochemistry investigations.”
-In parallel the company plans to submit a Technical Proposal in the near term, the first step in the provincial environmental assessment process.
-If the company does indeed make significant progress toward environmental approval this year, it could significantly reduce permitting risk and shorten timelines to construction decisions.
+Environmental baseline studies are progressing and the company met with the Saskatchewan Ministry of Environment and Ministry of Energy and Resources in February 2026 to discuss the provincial regulatory pathway.
+Progress on this regulatory pathway could significantly reduce permitting risk and shorten timelines to future development.
 The company has said its 2026 program includes advancing toward a prefeasibility study in tandem with permitting activities, and any further clarity on timing or results from that work could have a significant impact on investor attention.

 It’s worth noting the company’s recent stock performance.
 Back when we first wrote about Fortune Bay, FOR was trading around $0.80 per share.
 Not long after that, shares climbed to a high of $1.17, seemingly related to the release of its updated preliminary economic assessment.
 Immediately after the company announced its $8 million bought deal financing, we saw a quick correction to its shares, following a short-term correction in the price of gold and general market volatility, also likely due in part to profit-taking.
 More recently, the stock has continued to trade against a backdrop of gold-price volatility and broader market uncertainty.
 But from where we stand, the fundamentals of the PEA have not changed, and gold, while down from its early-2026 peak, remains well above the PEA base-case assumption.